longhorn/longhorn/enhancements/20201020-recover-from-volume-failure-by-delete-and-recreate-the-workload-pod.md

 ### Implementation Overview

-The idea is that `VolumeControler` will set `RemountRequestedAt` when the volume needs to remount.
+The idea is that `VolumeController` will set `RemountRequestedAt` when the volume needs to remount.
 The `KubernetesPodController` will compare `RemountRequestedAt` with the pod's `podStartTime`.
 If pod's `startTime` < `vol.Status.RemountRequestAt`, `KubernetesPodController` deletes the pod.
 We don't delete the pod immediately though.